This post may contain affiliate links. Please read our disclosure policy.

 • In a large bowl, place the flour, xanthan gum, salt, ginger, cloves, pepper, baking soda, baking powder, and sugar, and whisk to combine well.

-• Place the shaped dough on a flat surface and place in the refrigerator to chill for about 45 minutes or until firm enough to slice.
+• Place the shaped dough on a flat surface in the refrigerator to chill for about 45 minutes or until firm enough to slice.

 • Once the dough is chilled, place it on a cutting surface, rock it back and forth to round the bottom edge again, and unwrap the dough.